 The methods of construction of the utility tunnels can be divided into two methods which are Precast Concrete (Prefabricated Concrete) where large ready blocks are prepared, poured off-site and transferred to the site location to be connected together, the advantages of this method is reduction of the amount of reinforcement used in the concrete and the reduction of the cracks and repair of the concrete.
-The Building scale samples of this method are railway tunnels, water transport tunnel, gas pipeline tunnels and service tunnels (De la Fuente, 2013). but this method disadvantages are the difficult transportation method of the prefabricated items, the uneconomic suitability of the use of this method in small projects, the need for the availability of a complete well-defined scope of work and large capital cost (Priya & Neamitha, 2018). for the previous reasons the Cast on site concrete (Onsitu Concrete) is used in common projects which also have a very wide scale ranges from small linear projects due to its high load capacity relative to its cost.
+The Building scale samples of this method are railway tunnels, water transport tunnel, gas pipeline tunnels and service tunnels (De la Fuente, 2013). but this method disadvantages are the difficult transportation method of the prefabricated items, the uneconomic suitability of the use of this method in small projects, the need for the availability of a complete well-defined scope of work and large capital cost (Priya & Neamitha, 2018). for the previous reasons the Cast on site concrete (Onsitu Concrete) is used in common projects which also have a very wide scale ranges from small linear projects due to its acceptable cost to very large linear projects due to its high load capacity relative to its cost.